What NASA Released

 The Bigger Picture

 NASA says scientists have confirmed more than 6,270 exoplanets across TESS, Kepler, and other observing programs.
-The new TESS sky map is important because it makes that shift feel tangible.
+The new TESS sky map makes that shift feel tangible.
 Exoplanet science has moved from a few strange detections to a survey problem, and survey problems are where automated analysis, citizen science, and follow-up prioritization become decisive.

-The next step is not to pick a dot and declare life.
-The next step is to identify which targets have the best combination of size, orbit, star type, atmospheric accessibility, and observational follow-up potential.
+The next step is careful triage.
+The strongest targets will have the best combination of size, orbit, star type, atmospheric accessibility, and observational follow-up potential.

 What To Watch Next